go-aah/docs/routes-config.md

 ## Samples of Nested Routes

-Configuring nested routes (aka group routes, namespace) in aah is easy.
-Basically just define `routes { ... }` with route any definition.
+Configuring nested routes (aka group routes and namespace) in aah is easy.
+Basically just define section `routes { ... }` with route any routes definition.

-#### To give an idea, take a look at below config structure:
+#### Take a look at the below config structure illustration:

 ```bash
 # -----------------------------------------------------------------------------